byrd-laif/soilMakers/readme.md

 **Tools For Understanding.**
 *An integrated set of processes that allow the often hidden insight of human expertise to be captured and converted into specific actionable know-how that can be transferred to someone.
 Cultivating a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.*

+#### The fundamental human birthright; *freely connecting with thing that make living possible.*
+Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - ***Is The Expression Of A Bio-Logical Need.***

+*Partnership systems support mutually respectful and caring relations.*

+***Reconciliation; forgiveness, free to turn and question: Where does someone go from here?***

 [**Life*Styles* For Change ~ Becoming a part of the circle of life.**](./lifeStylesForChange)

 #### *The Ecology Is The Economy.*

 **Conservation as a consequence of lifestyle/production.**

 ***Producing Something Real.*** Projecting ones lifestyle into a future possibility, connected with things that make living possible.
-Living the creative process of a lifestyle that feeds the Soul and honors the Soil, that pays all the 'bills'.
+Living the creative process, cultivating a lifestyle that feeds the Soul and honors the Soil- that pays all the 'bills'.

 **Examining ecologic behaviors.**